fpm-within-docker/fpm-within-docker/README.md

 ## Goodies

-Debian Jessie, Ubuntu Trusty and Ubuntu Xenial images already include [apt-current](https://github.com/alanfranz/apt-current) for easier install and maintenance of images based on apt distributions.
+Debian and Ubuntu images already include [apt-current](https://github.com/alanfranz/apt-current) for easier install and maintenance of images based on apt distributions.
+Please note: apt-current gets configured with **CLEANUP_DOWNLOADED_LISTS=true** by default;
+it is hence recommended that you run apt/apt-get install only once in your build files, or that you change the configuration, otherwise your build may be unnecessary slow because of multiple update commands being issues.

 ## Limitations